redien/reuse-lang/README.md

             (Cons x xs) (reduce f (f x initial) xs)))
 ```

-For more examples please look through the `specification/minimal` and `specification/extended` directories.
+For more examples please look through the `specification/core` directory.
 Also see the [getting started section](#Getting-Started).

 ## Installation